 Near the end of the cliff walk, there is a strange piece of graffiti – yes, there is graffiti on pretty much ever central Connecticut rocky outcropping area, but surprisingly little trash (so far) – anyway, this guy (or girl) really loves the Mattabesett:

 Awww, I’ll think I’ll crop that and take it out of context to use it in another report:

 Once the southern end of the cliffs are reached, the trail swings left and heads down to Route 66.
 I must mention that the trail crosses into and out of Cockaponset State Forest for about 100 yards just as the descent becomes gradual.
 I only mention this because a) I like saying “Cockaponset” and b) this State Forest seems to be EVERYWHERE in the southeastern quadrant of the state.
-Total patchwork – it’s sort of weird.
+It’s a massive patchwork – and is therefore sort of weird to me.

 The descent to the end of this section is easy but is littered with those softball sized cube-shaped rocks I’ve become so familiar with on this trail.
 I mean, this isn’t too fun:

 For one brief moment, I was reminded of the many-miles stretch of the Appalachian Trail in central Pennsylvania known as “Rocksylvania.”
 I quickly was thankful that my current stretch was a walk in the park compared to that.
 Especially since the last half mile or so ambles softly through greenery and grasses, down to perhaps the best trailhead treat I’ve encountered thus far:

 Yes, an authentic (sort of) old-school diner!
 The trail actually goes through the parking lot of Guida’s Restaurant and there happened to be a classic car event there the day I hiked through.
 Either that, or guys with classic cars like classic burgers and malteds a disproportionate amount – a distinct possibility.